g-but/botsmann/README-heidi-implementation.md

 Heidi's functionality is currently delivered via a ChatGPT custom GPT:

 1. **Main Interaction Flow**:
-   - Users enter input on the Botsmann website
+   - Users enter input on the Kigott website
    - They are redirected to the ChatGPT version of Heidi with their input
-   - All NLP processing occurs within ChatGPT, not within Botsmann
+   - All NLP processing occurs within ChatGPT, not within Kigott

 2. **Waitlist Collection**:
    - Users can join a waitlist for future features